 If you’re raising larger breeds of goat (in the 200-300 lb range), focus less on the height and more on the stability and durability of the fence.

 Avoid getting a wire fence that has openings larger than 4 inches.
 Otherwise, the goats can get their bodies or heads stuck and become injured.

 When using woven-wire fencing with your goats, avoid using barbed wire.
 Goats won’t see it as a deterrent and will still try climbing over it.
 They’re likely to get their ears and face cut up, along with other potential injuries.

 Additionally, stay clear of fences that bend over or fold easily.
-Your goats will quickly take advantage of this and lean on them to escape.
+Goats quickly take advantage of this and lean on them to escape.